 What Causes Hydroplaning?

 Hydroplaning occurs when tires ride above the road surface on a thin layer of water, reducing traction.
-Speed, the amount of water on the roadway, tire tread depth, tire air pressure and road surface characteristics are all factors that influence whether a vehicle is at risk of hydroplaning.
+Speed, the amount of water on the roadway, tire tread depth, tire air pressure, vehicle weight and road surface characteristics are all factors that can influence whether a vehicle is at risk of hydroplaning.
 It is possible for vehicles to hydroplane at speeds as low as 30 mph.

-To reduce your risk of hydroplaning, avoid driving through standing water on roadways and slow down to help your tires channel water through their treads to improve traction.
+To reduce your risk of hydroplaning, avoid driving through standing water and slow down to help your tires channel water through their treads to improve traction.
 Watch for drivers of smaller, lighter vehicles which may be more likely to lose control of their vehicles.
-In addition, during times of limited visibility such as heavy rain, remember to turn your headlights on to help other drivers see you.
+In addition, during times of limited visibility such as heavy rain, remember to turn your headlights.
+Doing so can also help other drivers see you.
 One the most dangerous times to drive is right after it starts raining, as oils on the road can rise to the surface and contribute to slick conditions.

 To learn more about driving in heavy rain and wind, check out our safety tips.